HIPAA Notice of Privacy Practices

 To verify identity upon website access, Mediprocity authenticates with either login or registration.
 Existing user login requires a username and password and encryption key.

 Mediprocity makes daily backups of all our data, we also make 2-week offsite HIPAA controlled backups of all data.
 Mediprocity has a full Disaster Recovery §164.310 (d) in place.
 Although Mediprocity does have redundancy and load balancing in place, should a serious disaster arise it could take up to 24 hours to fully bring the system back online.
-The disaster recovery plan does include for proper backups.
+The disaster recovery plan does include proper backups.

 We welcome any additional questions, ideas or feedback at Mediprocity Support